Quick & Easy Vegan Ramen

 To be honest, this is what I’m feeling RIGHT NOW.
 Because friends, I just finished eating a big bowl of this ramen noodle soup before sitting down to write this post.

 This quick & easy vegan ramen is EVERYTHING.
 Seriously.
 Homemade is the only way to go.
 The best part of this ramen has got to be how quick and simple it is to throw together.
-Maybe not as quick and simple as a Ramen packet where you just throw some flavouring into a pot, but hey, that’s the trade off for healthy, natural homemade ramen made with love.
+Maybe not as quick and simple as a Ramen packet where you just throw some flavouring into a pot, but hey, that’s the trade-off for healthy, natural homemade ramen made with love.

 Homemade Ramen Seasoning

 What makes this recipe so great, is the homemade ramen seasoning.
-Yes ramen seasoning is easy to find in the grocery store and convenient to use, but it is loaded with sodium and fake ingredients we don’t want to put in our bodies!
+Yes, ramen seasoning is easy to find in the grocery store and convenient to use, but it is loaded with sodium and fake ingredients we don’t want to put in our bodies!

-Really it is not hard to make the seasoning of tradition ramen.
+Really it is not hard to make the seasoning of traditional ramen.
 All you need here is dried shitake mushrooms, garlic powder, onion, soy sauce, miso paste and some vegetable broth!
 See not a lot!

 How to make homemade ramen: